oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Benefit to oVirt

-Affinity group will be better enforced when a manager will be checking them periodically.
+Affinity groups will be enforced also for VMs which are already running.

 ### Dependencies / Related Features